 After you’ve signed up with Bluehost, log in, then look for the ‘website’ section.
 Click the ‘Install WordPress’ button.

 Who would think how to make a blog would be so easy?!
-Now just make a note of your Admin URL, Username and Password.
-WordPress will also email this to you.

 You’ll see a login screen like the one below, so enter your Username and Password you copied down from the previous step.

 That’s it!
 You’ve officially learnt how to make a blog and logged in to your first WordPress site!
 Congratulations!!

 Have a click around inside WordPress – you’ll find that it’s pretty simple to pick up.

 I recommend that you join the WordPress Support forum where there are loads of helpful guides and users who can help you out in a pickle.

 If there’s something you’re really stuck on, you can always hire someone on Fiverr to help you.

 3. How to Make a Photography Blog | Make your site look Awesome!